hangovergames/.github/profile/README.md

 # We are a game development company from Finland.

-You can buy our development services [2100 USD / 24 hours](https://store.hangover.games/product/game-develoment-pack-24-hours/).
+You can buy our development services [2100 USD / 24 hours + VAT](https://store.hangover.games/product/game-develoment-pack-24-hours/).

  * International website: https://hangover.games
  * Store: https://store.hangover.games